-- A table containing adjustment factors used to allocate traffic volumes for four time periods to hourly traffic volumes. - A matrix of emission factors for a range of hours, facility types, area types, vehicle classes, and vehicle ages (generated by the MOVES model). - The ratio of vehicles participating in the I/M program. - The year being modeled. - The regulatory fuel RVP values and MOVES default fuel parameters adjusted by MOVES Fuel Wizard. - The annual transit bus data for natural gas, gasoline, and diesel fuels.
+- A table containing adjustment factors used to allocate traffic volumes for four time periods to hourly traffic volumes. - A matrix of emission factors for a range of hours, facility types, area types, vehicle classes, and vehicle ages (generated by the MOVES model). - The ratio of vehicles participating in the I/M program. - The year being modeled.

+- The regulatory fuel RVP values and MOVES default fuel parameters adjusted by the MOVES Fuel Wizard. - The annual transit bus data for natural gas, gasoline, and diesel fuels.

-For the June 2024 Sun Corridor MPO Conformity Analysis, the applicable conformity tests for PM-10 in the West Pinal PM-10 Nonattainment Area and PM-2.5 and NOx in the West Central Pinal PM-2.5 Nonattainment Area are the Action/Baseline scenario analyses for 2025, 2030, 2040, and 2050 as discussed in Chapter 1.
+For the Sun Corridor MPO Conformity Analysis, the applicable conformity tests for PM-10 in the West Pinal PM-10 Nonattainment Area and PM-2.5 and NOx in the West Central Pinal PM-2.5 Nonattainment Area are the Action/Baseline scenario analyses for 2025, 2030, 2040, and 2050 as discussed in Chapter 1.
 MOVES3.1 and MOVESLink3 were applied to estimate vehicle emissions for PM-10, PM-2.5, and NOx.

 Traffic data (vehicle miles of travel and speeds by link) were generated with the MAG transportation models.
-GIS was used to derive VMT and vehicle speed by link for the Pinal PM-10 and PM-2.5 nonattainment areas.
+GIS was used to derive VMT and vehicle speed by link for the West Pinal PM-10 and West Central Pinal PM-2.5 nonattainment areas.
 The MOVESLink3 model was used to calculate vehicle exhaust, tire wear and brake wear emissions for each nonattainment area using MOVES3.1 emission factors and the traffic data.
-The analysis for both the Pinal County PM-10 and PM-2.5 nonattainment areas reflects data on an annual average day.